dyne/dowse-bench/README.md

 * ${C} is the number of total connection keep alived simultaneously.

-To view the data the system will generates, the script plot/plot_latency.plt and plot/req_sec.plt :
+To view the data the system will generates, use the script plot/plot_latency.plt and plot/req_sec.plt .